mahshidbahira/time-wise/docs/guide/Duration.md

 ### `hour`

-Represents the number of hours in the duration.
+Return the number of hours in the duration.

 - **Type**: `number`
 - **Example**: